 Unless students are given strategies to regulate their emotions and direct their energies toward learning, it is unlikely that added instructional hours or days will eventuate in corresponding amounts of academic learning (Elias, 2001, p.
 131).

-Interested in learning more about ways in include SEL in your school?
-Check out: Social and Emotional Learning in the Classroom: Promoting Mental Health and Academic Success.
+Want more information?
+Check out: Social and Emotional Learning in the Classroom: Promoting Mental Health and Academic Success

 Reference: Elias, M. (2001).
 Strategies to infuse social and emotional learning into academics.
 In J. E. Zins.
 R. P. Weissberg, M. C. Wang, & H. J. Walberg (Eds.)
 Building academic success on social and emotional learning: What does the research say?
 New York: Teachers College Press.